HeliosSoftware/hfs-install/README.md

 ## Installation Overview
 There are two high level steps in this automation:

-1. Use Terraform to provision the resources in the `terraform` folder.
+1. Prepare your config file
-2. SSH to the Bastion Linux instance and run Ansible automation to provision Cassandra cluster on the Linux hosts provisioned in step 1.
+2. Use Terraform to provision the resources in the `terraform` folder.

 ## Installation Steps